Adams back on Wales wing to face Australia

 Reds winger Filipo Daugunu is the final change to the starting XV, earning his first Wallabies jersey since breaking his arm in the series decider against France back in July.

-In all, Wales head coach Wayne Pivac makes seven changes in personnel for their final Autumn Nations Series game.
+In all, Wales head coach Pivac makes seven changes in personnel for their final Autumn Nations Series game.

 Defeats against New Zealand and South Africa were followed by an unconvincing win over 14-man Fiji.